mph-/lcapy/doc/tutorials.rst

    25000000000⋅  ╱   ────── + 1
                ╲╱    250000

-Note, Lcapy tries to approximate all numbers with integers.
+Note, Lcapy tries to approximate real numbers with rationals.
 A floating point representation can be found with the `evalf()` method:

    >>> Vns(f).evalf()
                                                      -0.5